Zarlik and Munglik: Kazakhstan

-In a Kazakh tale, "Три сестры" ("Three Sisters"), a prince, the khan's son, is looking for a bride, when he stops by a tent, where he hears three womanly voices talking about their marriage wishes: the oldest sister says she will weave a golden carpet for his throne; the middle, that she will cook a feast for everyone with only an egg, and he youngest that she will bear the khan's son a boy with golden head and a girl with silver head.
+In a Kazakh tale, "Три сестры" ("Three Sisters"), a prince, the khan's son, is looking for a bride, when he stops by a tent, where he hears three womanly voices talking about their marriage wishes: the oldest sister says she will weave a golden carpet for his throne; the middle, that she will cook a feast for everyone with only an egg, and the youngest that she will bear the khan's son a boy with golden head and a girl with silver head.
 The prince decides to marry all three women, the first two accomplishing their promised feats.
 When it is time for the youngest queen to bear the fabled twins, her elder sisters convince a witch to throw the twins in the sea as soon as they are born and to replace them for animals.
 It just so happens and the twins are cast in a box that is saved by a poor old couple.
 They raise the twins and name the boy Kudaibergen ("given by God") and the girl Kunslu ("solar beauty").
 Twelve years pass, the old man dies.
 The boy finds a powerful horse and begins to hunt, when he meets the king during a hunt.
 The sisters notice and send the witch to convince Kunslu to send her brother on dangerous quests: to get a self-playing dombra, a mirror that can see the whole "white world", and to seek Toshilar's daughter, Aislu ("lunar beauty") as his zhenge (the older brother's wife in the Kazakh familial system).
 Kudaibergen is advised by a helpful witch named Zhalmauyz Kempir, who, in regards to the second object (the mirror), tells the youth to seek the aid of the bird Samruk.
 When the boy tries to court Tolishar's daughter, her father shouts a magic spell to slowly petrify the youth.
 The prince, now khan himself, after seeing in the mirror his wife, tending to two dogs in the desert, orders his viziers to bring her back and learns of the whole plot.